Vision

 Key Stage 5

-Most students at Key Stage 5 take 3 A Levels from the following options with 525 minutes per fortnight in Year 12 and Year 13 plus 225 minutes per fortnight of supported Study.
+Most students at Key Stage 5 take 3 A Levels from the following options with seven 75 minute lesson per fortnight plus 200 minutes per fortnight of supported study.
 BTECs and Applied GCEs are also available.

 Subject Qualification